betalantz/sqlalchemy-update-minilecture/README.md

 ### III.
 Ensuring Data Integrity (2 min)

-- Discussion of the importance of data integrity when performing update and delete actions
+- Discussion of the importance of data integrity when performing update actions
 - Explanation of how to ensure data integrity using SQLAlchemy
 - Demonstration of ensuring data integrity in a sample update action